zama-ai/tfhe-rs/tfhe/docs/Boolean/parameters.md

 ## User-defined parameters

-Note that, if you desire, you can also create your own set of parameters.
-This is an `unsafe` operation as failing to properly fix the parameters will potentially result in an incorrect and/or insecure computation:
+You can also create your own set of parameters.
+This is an `unsafe` operation as failing to properly fix the parameters will result in an incorrect and/or insecure computation:

 ```rust
 use tfhe::boolean::prelude::*;